Euro, yen draw investors as U.S. uncertainty hurts dollar

 “It’s very quiet out there but we are seeing some positive developments,” said Alvin Tan, an FX strategist at Societe Generale.

-Scandinavian currencies fell, with the Norwegian crown hitting its lowest in a decade at 10 crowns per euro EURNOK= thanks to the plummeting price of Norway's biggest export, oil, and global growth concerns.
-The Swedish crown also dropped EURSEK= SEK=.
+Scandinavian currencies fell, with the Norwegian crown hitting its lowest in a decade at 10 crowns per euro thanks to the plummeting price of Norway’s biggest export, oil, and global growth concerns.
+The Swedish crown also dropped.

 Despite the dollar’s struggles on Monday, analysts note that end-of-month portfolio rebalancing by investors usually boosts the greenback, particularly in months where U.S. stocks have performed poorly.